bakszero/AutoVPN/README.md

 3. sudo ./autovpn
 ```

-(Your official IIIT-H students/research email and password must be entered when prompted by the graphical user interface)
+(Your official IIIT-H students/research email and password must be entered when prompted by the terminal)

 **Requirements:**
 >